Get

 You are free to use this image but we do require you to link back to Catster.com for credit

-A cat’s eye color depends on the amount of melanin they produce.
-Cats with more melanocytes (the melanin-producing cells) have darker eyes, whereas cats that lack melanocytes have blue eyes.
+A cat’s eye color depends on the amount and type of melanin produced by their melanocytes (the melanin-producing cells).
+Cats with more melanin have darker eyes, whereas cats that have minimal amounts of melanin have blue eyes.

 Blue-eyed breeds include the Siamese, Birman, Himalayan, Ragdoll, and Persian, to name a few.
-Green-eyed cats have some melanocytes, but not as many as orange/copper-eyed cats (the darkest shade).
+Green-eyed cats have some melanin, but not as much as orange/copper-eyed cats.

 Predicting Phenotypes Color of the Eyes Infographic_Father (BrownBlue Eyes) Mother (BrownBlue Eyes)